MercenariesEngineering/coalition/doc/source/cloud_mode.rst

 Cloud mode
 ==========

 In this setup, the coalition server is allowed to start and delete instances so that all the jobs get done with minimum costs.
+Here, we install the coalition server on a dedicated cloud instance (instead of locahost).
+This way we simplify the network setup as we don't need a VPN or VLAN.

 Configuration
 =============